GSA-TTS/inclusive-web-performance-cx/README.md

 Questions to be answered:

-- Where are the gaps in the current strategy?
 - Is the site scan data close to the data in CrUX?
     - Use CrUX API for individual pages
 - Are we scanning the right things?
-  - Look at top 10k.
-How many of those urls show up in site scan?
   - How do people experience the urls that are accessed the most?
 - How can we help developers do the right thing?
 - Top tasks?
-  - Is it good for the most number of people? (p99) would be great
   - Can we correlate bounce rate with perf data?
 - What other metrics can we collect?
 - Are there regions where we're slow?